luciodale/navi/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/navi.svg)](https://clojars.org/navi)

 *Navi* is a cljs library that provides a way to easily perform on scroll switching tabs during navigation.
-It doesn't bring it any dependencies, as it solely uses js interop.
+It doesn't bring in any dependencies, as it solely uses js interop.
 The current API consists of a single function, being `register-navigation`.
 The following GIF shows what you can achieve with *Navi* by simply calling the main function with any navbar id or class.

 <img src="https://s7.gifyu.com/images/ezgif.com-video-to-gif9c779c192fe29bbc.gif" width="80%" />